Looking for Luxury What constitutes a top-end cruise line? The latest in a series. By Paul Motter Sept 25, 2006

-Of the four main categories of cruise lines (mainstream, premium, upscale and luxury) luxury is top.
+This installment in our series on the four main categories of cruise lines (budget, mass market, premium, luxury) covers luxury cruises.

 These days, it takes a true cruise professional to define the term "luxury cruise" -- because "luxury" is the most overused word in cruise advertising.
 Travel ads aimed at the public at large (not specifically at cruisers) that contain a picture of a passenger ship often describe the offer as a "luxury cruise," even if the ship only does one-day gambling junkets from Miami to Nassau.

 But true luxury cruising is defined by certain standards.
 Veteran cruisers with some experience of the different brands understand this.
 So this article is especially important to the newly initiated cruiser, because you cannot rely on claims of cruise "luxury" that you may read in advertisements.

 Article continues below

 The concept of shipboard luxury, as depicted in the movie Titanic, is certainly not new.
 The grand old ocean liners offered palatial suites for exorbitant prices, many of them named for and used by royalty or people of honor.
 Having stayed in the Winston Churchill suite myself, on the Queen Mary 1 now anchored in Long Beach, I can tell you it is extraordinary.
 Luxury Liner Article.

 Many of the traditions honored on luxury ships today were started on those old liners for the pleasure of the upper crust, including classical music recitals, smoking rooms with cigars and cognac, chimes at dinner, high tea, and formal dinners featuring Beef Wellington and Baked Alaska.
 But, as the age of liners waned in the late 1950s, and the age of "fun in the sun" Caribbean cruising was ushered in, the old style of shipboard luxury was nearly lost.